 Establishing and keeping a cleaning routine for your swimming pool is a very important aspect involved in pool maintenance.
 Poorly maintained pools can cause health issues over the long run, most often bad eye irritation if the best swimming goggles aren’t used.

-Unfortunately, it's not an easy task for the average person.
-On the the bright side you found this guide to make sure that you have the knowledge to fully clean and maintain your pool.
+Unfortunately, it’s not an easy task for the average person.
+On the the bright side you found this guide to make sure that you have the knowledge to fully clean and maintain your pool including fixing a chemical imbalance which you can resolve with either chlorine tablets or algaecide, or algae can form in your pool, causing it to turn green.

 We made this post because we wanted to help other people learn how to clean a pool so that keeping the cleanliness of your pool does not need to be as challenging as you might imagine.
 With the right techniques and tools, you can expect to see a well maintained swimming pool under your care.